Exploding trousers: On television

-Each of these were put to four different ignition methods: flame, radiant heat, friction and impact.
-Although not naming "the herbicide" as sodium chlorate, they confirmed that trousers would indeed vigorously combust due to flame, radiant heat and impact, though their friction tests did not cause ignition.
+Each was put to four different ignition methods: flame, radiant heat, friction, and impact.
+Although not naming "the herbicide" as sodium chlorate, they confirmed that trousers impregnated therewith would indeed vigorously combust upon exposure to flame, radiant heat, and impact, though their friction tests did not cause ignition.
 However, combustion (i.e. an exothermic chemical reaction between a fuel and an oxidant) is not the same as an explosion, which involves a rapid increase in volume accompanied by the release of energy in an extreme manner (i.e. a shock wave).
 Even so, a person witnessing such an event (especially if they were wearing the trousers) would likely describe such a sudden event as an explosion.

 The tests also revealed that none of the other three substances caused combustion of the trousers, thus indicating that sodium chlorate was probably a cause for the events that occurred.

-ABC's The Science Show described exploding trousers as "the scenario for a Goon Show", and, in an example of art imitating life, it actually was.
-The Goons wrote a script about a chemical which "when applied to the tail of a military soldier shirt, is tasteless, colourless, and odourless" but that "The moment the wearer sits down, the heat from his body causes the chemical to explode.".

-In the final episode of Blackadder Goes Forth, Captain Edmund Blackadder says that he's "Off to Hartlepool to buy some exploding trousers" when feigning madness to avoid going over the top.